yeCodes/OptiverAntHillSimulation/README.md

 # Answers
 1. 4.5 seconds (2sf) - ran 100,000 simulations in python.
 Each simulation had up to 1,000 timesteps.
 2. 252 seconds (3sf) - ran 100 million simulations to arrive at this answer.
 3. 14.0 seconds (3sf) - ran 1 million simulations in python.
 Each simulation had up to 10,000 timesteps.
+Runtime ~ 15 mins (python did not terminate)